Harold J. Slawik

-Harold J. Slawik is a business attorney with over 20 years’ experience working for and representing early stage technology companies.
+Harold is a business attorney with over 25 years’ experience working for and representing early stage technology companies.

-Mr. Slawik’s first startup experience started in 1995 with Ensodex, Inc., a database networking software developer locatged in St. Paul.
-Mr. Slawik worked as General Counsel and a business development executive.
+Harold’s first startup experience began in 1995 with Ensodex, Inc., a database networking software developer located in St. Paul, Minnesota.
+Harold worked as General Counsel and as a business development executive.
 He then joined Diba, Inc. of Menlo Park, California, as General Counsel in 1996.
 Diba was a high-profile startup company creating embedded applications for consumer products, including early systems and applications for web browsing from the TV screen.
-Diba had direct responsibility for over $10M in investment funding and transactions with major consumer electronics companies such as NEC, Zenith, Mitsubishi, Thompson, Alcatel, and Sony.
+Harold had direct responsibility for over $10M in investment funding and transactions with major consumer electronics companies such as NEC, Zenith, Mitsubishi, Thompson, Alcatel, and Sony.
 Diba was sold to Sun Microsystems in 1997 for approximately $50M dollars.
-After the acquisition Mr. Slawik worked as a corporate attorney for Sun Microsystems focusing on semiconductor technology and software licensing transactions.
+After the acquisition Harold worked as a corporate attorney for Sun Microsystems focusing on semiconductor technology and software licensing transactions.

-Mr. Slawik left Sun in early 1998 to co-found Niku Corporation, an enterprise applications software developer.
-As Sr. Vice President of Corporate Development Mr. Slawik helped Niku secure $75 million in private equity, and had direct responsibility for 7 company acquisitions with valuations from $5M to $125M.
+Harold left Sun Microsystems in early 1998 to co-found Niku Corporation, an enterprise applications software developer.
+As Sr. Vice President of Corporate Development, Harold helped Niku secure $75 million in private equity, and had direct responsibility for 7 company acquisitions with valuations from $5M to $125M.
 Niku went public in February 2000 at a $2.4B market capitalization and raised over $220M, making it one of the 20 largest technology IPO’s in the 1995 through 2000 time period.

-Mr. Slawik received a B.A. from the University of St. Thomas in 1982 majoring in philosophy.
-In 1988 he received a J.D. from the William Mitchell College of Law where he was on law review and an academic scholarship winner.
-Mr. Slawik is admitted to practice before the federal and state courts of Minnesota.
+Harold received a B.A. from the University of St. Thomas in 1982 majoring in philosophy.
+In 1988 he received a J.D. from the William Mitchell College of Law where he was on law review and was an academic scholarship winner.
+Harold is admitted to practice before the federal and state courts of Minnesota.

-Mr. Slawik is married and has three grown children.
-He sides in Bloomington and enjoys fly fishing in his spare time.
+Harold is married and has three grown children.
+He resides in Bloomington and enjoys fly fishing in his spare time.